Instructor: David Dienhart “Daboo”

 Part 2: Making a Cold Cast Part – 90 Min

+In part 2 of this seminar you’ll learn how to make a cold metal cast using resing and metal powders.
 Metal Cold Casting is a technique that one uses to make a piece look like it’s cast metal without the need for a foundry and high-temperature molds.
 By using the cold-casting techniques, we get the realistic look and feel of metal without the cost, and complexities associated with casting molten metal.

 In this class, you will learn the basics of casting a cold-cast metal piece using a silicone mold.
 If you did not take part 1 of this class, a sample silicone mold will be provided.
 Various aging techniques will be presented and you have a chance age your piece.